Usage in code

 - the human readable name of the file

-- special steam-like object with content of the file
+- special stream-like object with content of the file

-You can use any string as the first parameter.
-As for the "special stream-like
+You can use any string as the first parameter for now.
+As for the "special

 ,